What is a text without a reader, a video without a viewer, or a photo without anybody to look at it?

 - How they consume content (e.g. audio-visually).

-Israel Gaudette explains that you should choose the right platform based on the purpose of your content:
+The CEO of Flawless SEO, Israel Gaudette, explains that you should choose the right platform based on the purpose of your content:

 “You need to think about the platform that is most appropriate for your content based on its purpose.
 If you’re looking to reach a very specific audience, then you should use a platform that has a large number of users in that group.
 If you’re looking to get your message out there as widely as possible, then you should choose a more general-purpose platform like Twitter or Facebook.”